CAREERS AND VOLUNTEERS

 - Are flexible and enjoy working with others in a team situation

-- Are computer literate and have access to email account
+- Are comfortable using computers, have computer and internet access at home, have an email account

 - Understand that this volunteer role will not lead to paid employment.